 These vary depending on your plan type and the benefits you’ve chosen.
 We can explain the options to you if you get in touch.
 As a guide, these could include:

 The effect of any changes you make will depend on your individual plan and benefits, so it’s vital to make sure you’re making the right decision before you take any action.
 Possible effects could include:

 Some plans include a guaranteed annuity option.
 This provides a guaranteed lifetime income as an alternative to the maturity proceeds and is only available at the maturity date.
 This option won't be available if your plan is cashed-in early.

 You could also sell your plan on the ‘second-hand’ endowment market and we can let you know if this is possible when you call.
 Not all plans are suitable, for those that are this means:

-According to Action Fraud, the UK’s fraud and internet crime reporting centre, an estimated £1.2bn is lost to investment scams every year.
+Fraudsters are always out there and constantly changing their tactics.
 So if you’re thinking of reinvesting the money from your plan, take a minute to find out how to stay ahead of the scammers

 We can’t give you advice or make your decision for you, but we’ll be happy to help you understand your plan and talk you through all your available options and their possible implications.

 Alternatively, speak with a financial adviser - if you don’t have one, you can get details of financial advisers in your area at pru.co.uk.
 Financial advisers will charge you a fee for any advice they give you, but it will be personal to you.

 We’re here 8am - 6pm Monday to Friday (except bank holidays) and happy to help in any way we can.
 Please make sure you have your plan number to hand when you call.